txpmr001/frontend-nanodegree-mobile-portfolio/README.md

    - functions changeSliderLabel, determineDX, sizeSwitcher, &  changePizzaSizes were replaced by a simple code segment

+####Additional Changes

+Modifications to dynamically generating pizzas on load in main.js:

+ - This section no longer calls function pizzaElementGenerator.
+It now clones an html template (display:none) from pizza.html (div id='pizzaX'), modifies the dynamic elements, and appends to the dom.

 #### Grunt

 This project uses grunt to maintain separate 'src' and 'dist' directories.